-Epics represent high level product capabilities, service initiatives or large features.
+Epics represent high-level product capabilities, service initiatives or large features.
 They are big enough to span several product releases.
-One or many group of teams may work on it.
+One of many groups of teams may work on it.

 User Stories represent a distinct piece of customer visible functionality.
 They usually fit a single team iteration.
 User Story is the lowest independent entity in Targetprocess, so a project with user stories inside is the simplest data structure you can start with if you don’t need more levels in the work hierarchy.

 If needed, user stories can be further broken down into Tasks, smallest work items.
 They represent personal assignments to be done.

 Bugs represent defects, failures or issues found during testing or coming from production and can exist independently, be linked to a User Story or a Feature.